The-Veterans-Lounge/utah-veterans-lounge/README.md

 **A place for veterans to belong.**

-The Veterans Lounge is a Utah County nonprofit organization dedicated to providing a welcoming community space where military veterans can connect, support one another, and access resources for their post-service journey.
+The Veterans Lounge is a Utah County veterans organization dedicated to providing a welcoming community space where military veterans can connect, support one another, and access resources for their post-service journey.

 ## Our Mission